khanark/Dance-Guide-Fullstack/README.md

 This is a full stack web application that allows users to create an account, login, and create dance publications.
 Users can also view other users' publications and like them.
 They can also view their own publications in order to edit or delete them.

+1 Chakra UI is used for styling.
+2 React Router is used for routing.
+3 React Icons is used for icons.
+4 React Hook Form is used for form validation.

 Protected routes are used to ensure that users can only edit or delete their own publications.
 Guests can view all publications, but they cannot create, edit, like or delete any publications.